codeplaysoftware/syclacademy/README.md

-# Teaching SYCL
+# SYCL Academy

 This repository provides materials that can be used for teaching SYCL.
+The materials are provided using the "Creative Commons Attribution Share Alike 4.0 International" license.

 ## Lesson Materials